Being able to massage your own body saves you a lot of money spent on professional masseuses.

 - To add more intensity, stretch your other leg in front of you and cross it over the rolling leg.

-If you find a foam roller isn’t effective enough you can use a massage ball or get creative and use a Thera Cane as in the video below.
+If you find a foam roller isn’t effective enough you can use a massage ball or get creative and use a muscle roller stick as in the video above.

 Like your calves, your feet also play a key role in the circulation of blood.